MoniMurray/higher_lower/README.md

 This was an oversight when generating the numbers randomly and was easily fixed - akin to a typo!

-One final bug remaining is that the message container, once called, will not re-appear for the user during the playing of the guessing game.
-This is a development and style issue and does not effect the playability of the game.
+A bug that was a development and style issue, but a bug nevertheless, was that the message container, once called, would not re-appear again in the game during the guessing section of the game.
+This was fixed by removing opacity from the css styling which was preventing the container from hiding and then re-showing during play.

 ## Validator Testing